dotmaster/toYaml/README.md

 ## Technology ##

-jsonToYaml substantially is a deep copier!
+toYaml substantially is a deep copier!
 It works in a two pass process!
 First it does some preprocessing, where it searches for linked objects and enumerates them in the hashes linkHashIn (the links under the key references), and linkHashOut (the referenced object under the key of the linking object).
 It thereby also creates an enumerated new Object which it passes to the YAML parser.
 The enumerated object contains each object under the key 'obj' and a unique id for reference under the key "id".
 The second stage is a pass over the newly constructed Object and outputs the objects with proper indentation and references.

 ## Usage ##

 Usage is simple:

-npm install jsonToYaml
+npm install toYaml

-YAML=require ('jsonToYaml');
+YAML=require ('toYaml');

 Then you can use it in an OO fashion style: calling YAML.extendObjects(true);